hyspxt/microPandOS/README.md

 # µPandOS
-µPandOS is a simple, yet complete, Operative System
+µPandOS is a simple, yet complete, Operative System Provided with phase2 - Nucleus and phase3 - Suppor

 ## Compiling
 - Project compiling is done by launching:
     ```sh
     make